Journaly/journaly/README.md

 #### Setting Up Your Local DB Instance

-1. Install Postgres with Homebrew
+1. Install Postgres
+- Mac/Linux users should use Homebrew
    _Note that this set your Postgres DB to run when your computer starts up and will stay running in the background_.

    ```bash
    $ brew install postgres
    $ brew services start postgresql
    ```

+- Windows users should download and install Postgres from [postgresql.org](https://www.postgresql.org/download/windows/).

 1. Start up your Postgres shell and create your user